Bhagwant Mann: Ending VIP culture

 Even before taking the oath, CM designate Mann took steps to end the VIP culture and met the Director General of Police.
 The next day the police DGP in charge of security ordered the withdrawal of police security from 122 former MLAs and ministers.
 A total of 384 policemen involved in the security of those politicians were transferred to their parent unit.
 Mann had stated that the police force was needed for the security of the people and not VIPs.
 The security of former chief ministers was continued as they had been provided security on the instructions of the Union Home Ministry.
 AAP convener Arvind Kejriwal said Mann had "removed the security of old ministers and gave security to the public".

 Employment

 On 19 March 2022, during the first Cabinet meeting, Mann announced his decision to fill 25,000 job openings in various departments of Punjab government.
 10,000 of those vacancies were in the Punjab Police.

 On 22 March, he announced his decision to make the 35,000 employees in the state working on a temporary, contractual basis permanent government employees.
 He will bring a bill to the assembly to this effect.
 Announcing his decision he said, "I don't want these teachers protesting on the roads, I had promised to regularize their services if we are voted to power and I am fulfilling my promise."

 On 5 September, Teachers' Day in 2022, he announced that payment of teachers from government institutions in Punjab will be according to UGC's Seventh Pay Commission from 1 October 2022.

-Education

-On 30 March 2022, Mann ordered that private schools could not hike their school fees in the year 2022.
-He also ordered that no school could force the parents to make school-related purchases from exclusive stores.
-This was done to protect consumers from an imposed monopoly.
-On 10 September 2022, he announced bus services for girl students in Punjab government schools.

-Agriculture

-On 18 March, the day of the Holi festival, Mann announced a compensation of ₹1010 million for farmers whose cotton crops were damaged by the pink bollworm.